ibm-cloud-docs/account/service_credentials.md

 {:shortdesc: .shortdesc}
 {:note: .note}
 {:tip: .tip}
+{:codeblock: .codeblock}
+{:external: target="_blank" .external}
+{:ui: .ph data-hd-interface='ui'}
+{:cli: .ph data-hd-interface='cli'}
+{:api: .ph data-hd-interface='api'}
+{:java: .ph data-hd-programlang='java'}
+{:python: .ph data-hd-programlang='python'}
+{:javascript: .ph data-hd-programlang='javascript'}
+{:curl: .ph data-hd-programlang='curl'}
+{:go: .ph data-hd-programlang='go'}

 # Adding and viewing credentials
 {: #service_credentials}

 You can generate a new set of credentials for times when you want to manually connect an app or external consumer to an {{site.data.keyword.Bluemix}} service.
-{: shortdesc}

 For example, if you're trying to bind an AWS app to a Watson service, you need to generate a new credential that can be used to bind them together.
 After your credential is created, you can [manually add](/docs/apps?topic=apps-credentials_overview) it to your {{site.data.keyword.Bluemix_notm}} app or other [external consumer](/docs/account?topic=account-externalapp) to connect your service.

 To manually add credentials to your apps, refer to the documentation for the type of app or compute option that you are using.
 {: tip}

 ## Adding a credential when binding an IAM-enabled service
+{: #IAM_credential-ui}
-{: #IAM}
+{: ui}

 Services that are managed by {{site.data.keyword.Bluemix_notm}} Identity and Access Management (IAM) can generate a resource key, also known as a credential.
 Credentials are service-specific and vary based on how each service defines the credentials they need to generate.
 A credential might contain a user name, password, host name, port, and a URL.